amirhakimnejad/Object-Oriented-Crossword-Puzzle-Generator-With-A-Backtracking-Approach/README.md

 - Maybe add a way to stop the algorithm if it's taking too long? :white_check_mark:
 - Adding more test cases
 - Maybe easily support non-square grids?
-- Looping for a certain time, find possible puzzles for a pattern and then rate them and pick the best ones
+- Looping for a certain time, find possible puzzles for a pattern and then rate them and pick the best ones :white_check_mark:
-- Sort picked ones by the most intersections
+- Sort picked ones by the most intersections :white_check_mark:

 ## *Any issues, comments and pull requests are welcome.*